nhsconnect/integration-adaptors/mhs/README.md

 ## Setup
 You'll need to have a connection to Spine.
 For testing purposes, you can use [Opentest](https://nhs-digital-opentest.github.io/Welcome/index.html).

-Finally, ensure you have [Pipenv](https://docs.pipenv.org/en/latest/) installed and on your path, then from this directory run:
+Finally, ensure you have [Pipenv](https://docs.pipenv.org/en/latest/) installed and on your path, then within each of the subfolders `common`, `inbound` and `outbound` in this directory, run:
 ```
 pipenv install
 ```